 While Cornelia faced successive obstacles in India, her brother Dick, had qualified as a barrister in London (in the same batch as Muhammad Ali Jinnah).
 The brother-sister duo moved to Allahabad, which was then a premier law court in India with legal luminaries like Motilal Nehru and Tej Bahadur Sapru, practicing there.
 Cornelia had nursed hopes of working at the Allahabad High court, but her hopes were dashed, once again, when the British Chief Justice of Allahabad High Court used his casting vote to disallow her.
 He remarked to her in ‘jest’ -

 ‘ If you appeared before me, how could I scold you?’

-Many of these women had been married of in early childhood and since then, based on religious and cultural beliefs, had been in purdah .
+Many of these women had been married off in early childhood and since then, based on religious and cultural beliefs, had been in purdah.
 On becoming widows, they were by default in charge of the large properties their husbands left behind.
 As the women were uneducated and lived in absolute seclusion, people often tried to get their money through fraudulent ways.

 Besides exercising her expertise in inheritance, adoption and dispute resolution, Cornelia also put in efforts to make their lives better.
 She held ‘Purdah parties’ so that these women had a chance to get out of their homes and socialize with other women.
 She appointed tutors for the children so that the next generation would be educated and looked after their health.

-Finally, this role which Cornelia had created for herself got an official approval from the Government in 1904, when the government appointed her as Lady Assistant to the Court of Wards, a Government body which looked after the properties of minor children.
+Finally, this role which Cornelia had created for herself got official approval from the Government in 1904, when the government appointed her as Lady Assistant to the Court of Wards, a Government body that looked after the properties of minor children.

 From 1904 to 1922, Cornelia worked at her office in Writers Building in Calcutta and had some hair raising adventures travelling to remote areas of Bengal, Bihar and Odisha, which she penned down in her books Love and Life behind the Purdah and The Purdahnashin.